Direction: no emissions. Solaris at the InnoTrans 2018

 Information Solaris

-Solaris Bus & Coach sp. z o.o. is one of the leading producers of city and intercity buses in Europe.
-It focuses in particular on the development of zero-emission vehicles, i. e. electric and hydrogen buses as well as trolleybuses.
-This has resulted in the widest zero-emission product range in the European market and a leading position in this segment with a market share of 15.2%.
-Nearly 25,000 Solaris vehicles have been delivered so far and they ply the streets in 850 towns and cities across 33 countries located throughout Europe as well as beyond it.
+Solaris Bus & Coach sp. z o.o. is a leading producer of city and intercity buses in Europe.
+It focuses on the development of low-emission and zero-emission vehicles, i. e. electric and hydrogen buses as well as trolleybuses.
+Over 25,000 Solaris vehicles have been delivered so far and they ply the streets in 850 towns and cities across 33 countries located throughout Europe as well as beyond it.
 Solaris is part of the Spanish CAF Group (Construcciones y Auxiliar de Ferrocarriles) S.A.
 From conception, to the design and manufacturing phases, all Solaris buses are produced in Poland.
-Moreover, all activities undertaken by the manufacturer are in line with the brand’s mission, which is reflected in the motto “We are changing the image of public transport”.
+All activities undertaken by the company are in line with its mission, which is reflected in the brand’s promise: to change the image of public transport.
 Solaris also actively partners with public transport operators and provides them with comprehensive support in their transition to zero-emission mobility.
+Solaris products have been repeatedly awarded for quality and innovation.
+The Urbino 18 hydrogen bus has won the prestigious 'Bus of the Year 2025' title.

 Additional information